microhomie/microhomie/docs/reference/property.rst

       - ``settable`` allows a property to be settable and enables the /set topic.
 Default is False.
       - ``retained`` specifies if the property is a retained message.
 Default is True.
       - ``unit`` optional unit of this proeprty.
-      - ``datatype`` specifies the data type as byte string.
+      - ``datatype`` specifies the data type as string.
 Allowed data types are string, integer, float, boolean, enum, color.
 This types can be importet from `homie.constants`.
 Default is STRING.
       - ``format`` specifies restrictions or options for the given data type.
 Default is None.

         - For integer and float: Describes a range of payloads e.g. 10:15